 The fairytale palaces and castles, the promenades and numerous activities make Vienna one of the most popular destinations for city trips in Europe.
 Austrian warmth, cobbled side streets and baroque architecture invite you to dream and linger.
 The glorious history of the former empire can be felt on every corner.
-We have 10 highlights of Vienna that you must have seen during your visit to Vienna:
+We have listed 10 highlights in Vienna that you should have seen during your visit to Vienna:

 1. Schönbrunn Palace

-In the middle of the 13th district of Hietzing in Vienna, lies the Schönbrunn Palace.
+Schönbrunn Palace is located in the middle of the 13th district of Hietzing in Vienna.
 It is the former summer residence of the imperial family.
 The baroque castle is surrounded by a park of about 160 ha and has been part of the UNSECO World Heritage since 1996.
 In the palace garden itself there are not only numerous fountains and statues.
 With its palm or dovecote, a maze and the oldest zoo in the world, Schönbrunn Palace offers exciting attractions for the whole family.
 The entire grounds of the castle garden are free of charge.
 With the purchase of a ticket, Schönbrunn Palace offers insights into the residential and representative rooms of the imperial family.
 A tour of Schönbrunn Palace will take you to the most interesting places in the complex.

 2. Belvedere Palace